 In conclusion, studying in the U.S. is a great opportunity for international students.
 Having a degree from the U.S puts you at an advantage when it comes to applying for jobs in your home country.
 However, international students’ time in the U.S. might represent a real challenge for them.
 Knowing how to deal with both academic and social challenges can help international students overcome them.
 Moreover, getting involved in campus activities and utilizing the universities’ on campus resources can help international students adapt to their new lives.

 Do you want to share your story or tips about studying abroad in Canada or the U.S.?
-Sign up for our Student Ambassador Program today!
+Sign up for our WES Ambassador Program today!